 But pumpkin pie filling is completely different.
 This is a convenience food, meaning it is pumpkin puree that’s been sweetened with sweetened condensed milk and flavored with cinnamon, ginger, cloves, allspice, and/or nutmeg, depending on the manufacturer.

 For this recipe, we want the pure pumpkin puree.

 Can I add chocolate chips?
 Or any other mix in?

 Yes, of course!
 This recipe makes a great base for adding anything from chocolate chips to nuts to dried fruit.
 Add up to 1 ½ cups of any mix in or mix in combination of your choice!

 Or, just add a light dusting of powdered sugar!

-- Preheat oven to 350 °F. Line 24 cups with paper or silicone liners and coat with nonstick cooking spray.
+- Preheat oven to 350 degrees.
+Line 24 cups with paper or silicone liners and coat with nonstick cooking spray.

-In a large bowl with a whisk, combine eggs, sugar, oil, and pumpkin.
+- In a large bowl with a whisk together eggs, sugar, oil, and pumpkin.
 Add the flour mixture in two batches, mixing after each addition until uniformly combined.

 - Using a large cookie scoop, fill the muffin cups nearly to the top with batter.
 Bake about 25 minutes, rotating the muffin tins halfway through the baking time, until a toothpick inserted in the middle of a muffin comes out clean with a few crumbs attached.
 Dust with powdered sugar if desired.